Domestic Disaster Response & Preparedness

 How Disciples are Involved:

 Local Contacts: local Disciples of Christ congregations, local Long-Term Recovery Groups, ECHOS, Camp Noah, and Children’s Disaster Services

 Early Response: Week of Compassion provided solidarity grants to almost 250 Disciples households and more than 20 Disciples congregations that sustained damage to their homes or church buildings.
 Through multiple local congregations as well as a CWS local partner, ECHOS, we supported the distribution of emergency supplies and clean-up kits.
 Additional support for ECHOS included case management assistance and small grants for displaced families.
 We also collaborated with National Benevolent Association and the Pension Fund to provide mental and emotional health supports to pastors in the affected areas.
 Our partners at Children’s Disaster Services provided trauma-informed child care in shelters following the storm.

-Ongoing Engagement: Our primary engagement for long-term recovery is through the Disciples Volunteering mission station at First Christian Church, Texas City, in collaboration with the community coalition Galveston Recovers.
-Volunteer teams are repairing damaged homes (see "Volunteer" below for details).
+Ongoing Engagement: After two years of operation, the Disciples Volunteering mission station at First Christian Church, Texas City, is winding down.
+Volunteer teams are still needed to repair damaged homes through referrals to Habitat for Humanity of Jefferson County and other partners across the affected counties (see "Volunteer" below for details).
 We are also supporting home repairs through Long-Term Recovery Group grants and a partnership with the Wharton West End Initiative/Wharton County Recovers.
 Through the Houston-based organization, ECHOS, we helped launch a disaster preparedness program to make some of the most vulnerable populations in the Houston area more resilient.
 First Christian Church, Aransas Pass is hosting a licensed pastoral counselor to provide low-cost and free services to those dealing with trauma from the storm.
 Since the storm, our partners at Camp Noah have provided several camps for children to help them process the experience of disaster.

 How to Help: